RonMordoch/postpc-2021-ex9/README.md

 ## Academic Integrity
 I pledge the highest level of ethical principles in support of academic excellence.
-I ensure that all of my work reflects my own abilities and not those of someone else."
+I ensure that all of my work reflects my own abilities and not those of someone else.